sumanthyarajala/Assignment2_Yarajala/AboutMe.md

 | Japan           |  Family Function            |       12              |
 | China           |  Holiday                    |       06              |
 | Lambasingi      |  Vaccation                  |       30              |

+---

+**Pithy quotes**

+> There’s just something about getting a good laugh in that can make your day a million times better.
+If you’re looking for funny quotes to make you smile, to give a toast with, or to send to a loved one, you’ve come to the right place. -_Chethan_-
+>
+> Love is messy, weird, difficult and oftentimes very funny.
+These funny love quotes are the most relatable thing you’ll read all day. -_Sumanth_